 Earlier this year she had a supporting role in Moon Rock for Monday, a coming-of-age road movie from first-time writer-director Kurt Martin, and she collaborated with filmmaker Alex Proyas on two projects: short film Phobos and a photographic exhibition.

 Last year she appeared in the five-part TV series Made for This, which the creators Steven Carnuccio, Domenic Di Mento and Daniel Pike are shopping to broadcasters and streaming services

-“It’s been a busy couple of years,” says the 22-year-old, who plans to have a crack at the US in the middle of next year after signing with Shelter Entertainment’s Andrew Howard.
+“It’s been a busy couple of years,” says the actor, who plans to have a crack at the US in the middle of next year after signing with Shelter Entertainment’s Andrew Howard.

 Scripted by Damien Leith and Eileen Stapleton, Just Ruby stars Leith as Irish singer Danny, who meets sisters Betty and Ruby Stone (Ferguson and Danielle Rodney) while performing at a local pub in outback NSW.

 Romance and drama ensues amid a crippling drought and the resurfacing of an earlier tragedy.
 After a call-out to actors Leith sent one scene to Bonnie, who filmed it and also sent him her showreel.

 “I was blown away,” he tells IF.
 “She plays a troubled character, a meaty role.
 She is a phenomenal actress, one to watch out for.”

 Paul Hughes plays Danny’s brother Liam, who contributes to the chaos.
 A singer, songwriter, producer, playwright and TV/radio host who won Australian Idol in 2006, Leith composed several songs for the movie.